Fan Fawr

-Fan Fawr (great peak) is a mountain in the Fforest Fawr section of the Brecon Beacons National Park, in Powys, Wales and over 734 m (2,408 ft) high.
+Fan Fawr (great peak) (/cy/) is a mountain in the Fforest Fawr section of the Brecon Beacons National Park, in Powys, Wales and over 734 m (2,408 ft) high.

 The summit overlooks the steep eastern face and is marked by a cairn.
 Unusually, the trig point on this hill does not sit at the summit but 600 m to the south-west on a subsidiary spur.
 The hill is drained to the west by streams flowing into the Afon Dringarth and to the east by streams draining into the Taf Fawr.
 The Dringarth is dammed to the west to form Ystradfellte Reservoir as is the Taf Fawr east of the hill to form Beacons Reservoir.
 To the north-east water flows into the Afon Tarell, a tributary of the River Usk whilst to the south the headwaters of the Afon y Waun conduct water to the Afon Hepste and eventually to the River Neath.